nhibernate/nhibernate-core/CONTRIBUTING.md

 Create a feature branch so it's easy to keep it separate from other improvements.
 Having a pull request accepted might involve further commits based on community feedback, so having the feature branch provides a tidy place to work from.
 Using the issue number as the branch name is good practice.

 When you commit, please include the issue number in your commit message.
-This will allow the JIRA issue tracker to link to automatically link your commits to the issue.
-For example: NH-1234
+This will allow the JIRA issue tracker to automatically link your commits to the issue.
+By example: *NH-1234 - test case for blah trouble*.
+Make sure you do not put any non whitespace character adjacent to the issue number, as this would prevent JIRA to match it.
+(Avoid *NH-1234: test case for blah trouble*.)

 ## Implementing the Bug Fix or Improvement

 Since you now have a failing test case, it should be straight-forward to step into NHibernate to attempt to ascertain what the problem is.
 While this may seem daunting at first, feel free to give it a go.
-It's just code afterall. :)
+It's just code after all. :)

 ### Ensure All Tests Pass